farre/rrcfg-tools/README.md

 This extension adds functionality for configuring, starting, and interacting with the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) while running [rr](https://rr-project.org/).

+## News

+We are currently working on another extension that in the end will replace this extension.
+The development of that extension can be followed at [midas on GitHub](https://github.com/farre/midas/)

 ## Features

 - Configuring basic [rr](https://rr-project.org/) settings.